 Storyboard Artist Services

-Visual pre-production inspired by Peru's pre-Columbian art traditions and growing Latin American film industry.
+Visual pre-production rooted in Peru's pre-Columbian art and its growing Latin American film industry.

-A storyboard artist translates a screenplay into sequential visual panels that map out camera angles, compositions, and scene blocking before filming begins.
-Peru's storyboard artists draw on a visual culture that spans millennia — from the geometric textile arts of the Inca and Nazca civilizations to a contemporary illustration and graphic arts scene centered in Lima.
-This heritage gives Peruvian artists a distinctive sense of pattern, narrative structure, and bold visual composition.
+A storyboard artist turns a screenplay into a series of visual panels.
+These panels map out camera angles, compositions, and scene blocking before filming starts.
+Peru's storyboard artists draw on a visual culture spanning thousands of years.
+It runs from the geometric textiles of the Inca and Nazca to a modern illustration and graphic arts scene in Lima.
+This heritage gives Peruvian artists a strong sense of pattern, story structure, and bold visual composition.

-NeedAFixer connects you with Peruvian storyboard artists who bring this artistic depth to modern production workflows.
-Whether your project is filming in Lima, across the Sacred Valley near Cusco, in the Amazon basin, or along Peru's Pacific coast, our network provides professionals experienced in features, commercials, documentaries, and Latin American co-productions.
+NeedAFixer connects you with Peruvian storyboard artists who bring this artistic depth to modern production work.
+Whether you film in Lima, the Sacred Valley near Cusco, the Amazon basin, or Peru's Pacific coast, our network has the right pro for you.
+Each one is skilled in features, commercials, documentaries, and Latin American co-productions.

 ACT 01